Precision Timer

 Private Functions

-inline int64_t ConvertToPrecision(int64_t nanoseconds) const
+inline int64_t ConvertToPrecision(const int64_t nanoseconds) const

 Converts the input value from nanoseconds to the chosen precision units.